 Trinity Services, founded in 1950, is a nonprofit, non-sectarian organization that provides the highest quality, person-directed services and supports to persons with disabilities, so that they might achieve their full potential and have the opportunity to live full and abundant lives.

-Trinity is a 501(c)3 organization and serves more than 3,500 children and adults who have intellectual/developmental disabilities or mental health needs.
-Services include a school, residential options, adult learning programs, autism diagnosis and support, in-home supports, a therapeutic horseback-riding program, respite services, a drop-in center for working persons, and a wide range of therapeutic services.
+Today, Trinity is a fully accredited human service organization that serves more than 3,500 children and adults who have intellectual/developmental disabilities or mental health needs.
+Services include a school, residential options, adult learning programs, in-home supports, a therapeutic horseback riding program, respite services, a drop-in center for working persons, and a wide range of therapeutic services.

 Trinity has a presence in 31 Illinois communities in Will, Cook, DuPage, Grundy, Madison, Peoria, Jackson and St. Clair counties, as well as in Reno, Nevada.